Ecdysozoa III: Myriopoda and Pancrustacea

 - The following body segment which would bear a second maxilla in most arthropods has no appendages.

-- Trace fossils that could be made by myriapods extend to the Ordivcian.
+- Trace fossils that could be made by myriapods extend to the Ordovician.

-- Pneumodesmus newmani (Middle Silurian) is the earliest fossil millipede and the earliest fossil arthropod to show traces of a tracheal system.
+- Pneumodesmus newmani (Middle Silurian) is the earliest fossil millipede and the earliest fossil arthropod to show traces of a tracheal system (Wilson and Anderson, 2004.)

 - Arthropleuridea: (Sil. - Perm.)
 Long known as giant myriapods, arthropleurids have recently been shown to belong within Diplopoda.
 Their heyday was the Carboniferous - the source of their best fossils and trackways.
 Their fortunes waned during the early Permian along with the coal swamp environment they favored.
 Characteristics: